play-with-docker/play-with-docker/README.md

 Don't forget to change your computer default DNS to use the dnsmasq server to resolve.

-### Building the dind image myself.

-If you want to make changes to the `dind` image being used, make your changes to the `Dockerfile.dind` file and then build it using this command: `docker build --build-arg docker_storage_driver=vfs -f Dockerfile.dind -t franela/dind .`

 ## FAQ

 ### How can I connect to a published port from the outside world?